 Dizzy At Work?
 Work According To Your Chronotype!

-Have you ever felt that you underperform at work? …That you are never fully rested?
+Have you ever felt that you underperform and chronically procrastinate at work? …That you are never fully rested?
 Even after taking a proper vacation time, you are still dizzy at the office?
 That your professional development is slow and suboptimal even though you are a diligent person who enjoys what you do for a living?

 Well, it might so be that your work and qualities of a good employee are not aligned with your natural circadian clock — time to learn about the four most prevalent chronotypes.